aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/eventtarget/_index.md

 ---
-title: EventTarget
+title: EventTarget Class
 second_title: Aspose.SVG for .NET API Reference
-description: The EventTarget./eventtarget/ interface is implemented by all Nodes in an implementation which supports the DOM Event Model.
+description: Aspose.Svg.Dom.EventTarget class.
+The EventTarget interface is implemented by all Nodes in an implementation which supports the DOM Event Model.
 Therefore this interface can be obtained by using binding-specific casting methods on an instance of the Node interface.
-The interface allows registration and removal of Event Listeners on an EventTarget./eventtarget/ and dispatch of events to that IEventTarget../aspose.svg.dom.events/ieventtarget/.
+The interface allows registration and removal of Event Listeners on an EventTarget and dispatch of events to that IEventTarget
 type: docs
 weight: 870
 url: /net/aspose.svg.dom/eventtarget/
 ---
 ## EventTarget class

-The [`EventTarget`](./eventtarget/) interface is implemented by all Nodes in an implementation which supports the DOM Event Model.
+The `EventTarget` interface is implemented by all Nodes in an implementation which supports the DOM Event Model.
 Therefore, this interface can be obtained by using binding-specific casting methods on an instance of the Node interface.
-The interface allows registration and removal of Event Listeners on an [`EventTarget`](./eventtarget/) and dispatch of events to that [`IEventTarget`](../../aspose.svg.dom.events/ieventtarget/).
+The interface allows registration and removal of Event Listeners on an `EventTarget` and dispatch of events to that [`IEventTarget`](../../aspose.svg.dom.events/ieventtarget/).

 ```csharp
 public class EventTarget : DOMObject, IDisposable, IEventTarget